giampiportatile/PREPARE-Challenge-Phase-3/README.md

 python analysis_of_MHAS_data\load_and_preprocess_data.py

-2) As second step, in order to perform recursife feature elimination using Shapley Values, execute
+2) As second step, in order to perform the recursive feature elimination using Shapley Values, execute

 python analysis_of_MHAS_data\shapley_based_RFE.py